ashartnett/ashartnett.github.io/markdowns/3teaching.md

 ---
 I have taught a variety of courses related to my research in political science and Middle East studies.
 In 2017, I was awarded the distinction of "Best Postgraduate Teacher" from the Oxford University Student Union.

-###Yale University, Department of Political Science
+### Yale University, Department of Political Science
-- Political Economy of Authoritarianism (UG/G, Spring 2019)
+- Political Economy of Authoritarianism (UG/G, Instructor, Spring 2019)

 ### University of Oxford, Department of Politics and International Relations
+Oxford uses the tutorial system, where tutors teach 2-5 students in small classes.
+I taught all tutorials for my students in the following courses:
-- Middle East Politics (UG, 2013-2017)
+- Middle East Politics (UG, Tutor, 2013-2017)
-- International Relations of the Middle East (UG, 2013-2015)
+- International Relations of the Middle East (UG, Tutor, 2013-2015)
-- Quantitative Methods for Politics and Sociology (UG, 2014-2015)
+- Quantitative Methods for Politics and Sociology (UG, Tutor, 2014-2015)
 - Politics in Europe  (UG, 2015, 2017)

 I also supervised an undergraduate dissertation on the politics of state-sponsored Islamic education in MENA (2017-2018).